tlaplus/Examples/README.md

 ## License
 The repository is under the MIT license and you are encouraged to publish your spec under a similarly-permissive license.
-However, your spec can be included in this repo along with you own license if you wish.
+However, your spec can be included in this repo along with your own license if you wish.

 ## Support or Contact
 Do you have any questions or comments?